Home /

 Advancing the Science

-Currently, cord blood is approved for the treatment of 80 diseases and conditions.
-Additionally, the stem cells derived from umbilical cord blood and cord tissue have shown promising results in ongoing trials as investigational therapy to treat a wide range of other conditions.
-Each year, new therapies using stem cells from cord blood and cord tissue enter into clinical trials for the treatment of chronic and life-threatening diseases such as autism, cerebral palsy, multiple sclerosis, traumatic brain injury, stroke, and many others.
-With FDA-approval, these treatments can then be administered as a general practice.
+Donor cord blood stem cells are used to treat blood cancers, blood disorders, metabolic disorders, and immune conditions.
+The stem cells derived from umbilical cord blood and cord tissue have shown promising results in ongoing trials as investigational therapy to treat a wide range of other conditions, including the treatment of chronic and/or life-threatening diseases such as autism, cerebral palsy, multiple sclerosis, traumatic brain injury, stroke, and many others.

 Cord blood and cord tissue stem cells are currently undergoing clinical trials for a variety of diseases including ones once thought untreatable: